joshualay/Notethread/Notethread v1.6 Journal.md

 Going to do the filtering on the detail view.
 Do it so it works then see what can be done better.

+Added a button in the content view.
+Not sure what's best here.
+Adding another row below for the menu; or just increasing the size of the content view.

 ## 19/06/2012